holoviz/holoviz/doc/heps/hep2.md

     - **Must** indicate that the feature is deprecated and is going to be removed in a future version.
     - **Must** suggest replacement APIs, if applicable.
     - Can indicate in which version the feature was deprecated.
-    - Can indicate before which version the feature is going to be remove, however, maintainers should ensure that the deprecation period (see below) is not going to be too to short, and that no obsolete warning will be released (e.g. feature announced to be removed in version 1.1 but is still present in 1.1).
+    - Can indicate before which version the feature is going to be removed.
+However, maintainers should ensure that the deprecation period (see below) is not going to be too short, and that no obsolete warning will be released (e.g. feature announced to be removed in version 1.1 but is still present in 1.1).

   - The warning type: